-To encourage the provision of affordable housing, above the level currently being delivered, the Council will operate a 'Threshold' approach to policy BCS17 applied within the Bristol Inner West and Inner East zones and within the Whitehouse Street Regeneration Framework area.
-In these locations applications meeting or exceeding 20% affordable housing can follow a 'Fast track' route.
+To encourage the provision of affordable housing, above the level currently being delivered, the Council will operate a threshold approach to policy BCS17 applied within the Bristol Inner West and Inner East zones.
+In these two zones applications meeting or exceeding 20% affordable housing can follow a 'Fast track' route.